carlosperate/ArduinoCore-Template/README.md

 - Docs: https://carlosperate.github.io/ArduinoCore-Template/docs

 ## Directory Structure

-- `cores`: This folder contains the Arduino Core source code (the bits that implement the Arduino libraries).
+- `cores`: This folder contains the Arduino Core C/C++ source code (the files that implement the Arduino API and libraries).
+- `docs`: This folder is not part of the Arduino Core, but it is used to be able host static files online via [GitHub Pages](https://pages.github.com/).
+This is needed to provide a JSON file URL to the Arduino IDE, so that the IDE can install the Arduino Core.
 - `custom-tools`: This folder and its contents are **not necessary** for the Arduino Core.
 They contain a hello world program, compiled to a wide range of platforms to show how to integrate custom tools the your Arduino core.